vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 again and again and agaiṇ 3

-If this topic originally hailed from the North, we could hope to find allusions to it in the early Sanskrit literature dealing with Kr̥ṣṇa’s childhood; the first text to investigate is indeed the Harivam
+If this topic originally hailed from the North, we could hope to find allusions to it in the early Sanskrit literature dealing with Kr̥ṣṇa’s childhood; the first text to investigate is indeed the Harivaṁśa.

-. śa.
 However, neither here nor in the

 3 Bryant 1978, 170.